Indonesian · Main course

 • Ikan bilis (dried anchovies) fried first gives the smoky savoury backbone.

-• Kicap manis (Indonesian sweet soy) cannot be substituted with regular soy + sugar without losing the caramel depth — buy the real thing.
+• Kicap manis (Indonesian sweet soy) cannot be substituted with regular soy + sugar without losing the caramel depth.

 재료